 Moving experts, Omar, Carlos and Felicia, agree that people often don’t factor in security when finding a crew to enter their home.

 “A lot of companies use day laborers,” Carlos states.
 “Day laborers could be anybody…”

-He pauses, then says, “Do you really want anybody in your home?
+“Do you really want anybody in your home?
 So, you want to make sure that the movers that are being used are background-checked, drug-screened professionals… because anybody can move a box, but not everybody can move.”

 Felicia agrees that security should be at the top of the list no matter if you live alone, if you own expensive items, or if you have a family with young children.

 “Think about it…” she starts, “someone comes to your house and they’re day laborers.
 They don’t have a background check.
 You don’t know where they’ve come from.
 You know, they have your address, and they can always come back.”

 You’ll absolutely need to ask this question if you have fragile, expensive, or sentimental items.
 Let’s face it, not everyone can gracefully move a baby grand piano, a gun safe, alcohol, glass tables, or a rare collection.

 Legally, the U.S. Department of Transportation (USDOT) and the state of Texas both require movers to be licensed in order to operate.